-While competence models already exist on KnowledgeLink for many roles, standard competency models do not yet exist for all role types.
+While competency models already exist on KnowledgeLink for many roles, standard competency models do not yet exist for all role types.
 Training managers in each area are currently working through a process of drawing up a standard competency model for each role type by collaborating with groups of employees who hold that particular role type.
-The KnowledgeLink Manager pointed out that many roles (particularly senior roles such as manager, supervisor and team lead) have generally standard competencies and that devising competence models for these roles is straightforward because they can be benchmarked against similar roles in the industry.
+The KnowledgeLink manager pointed out that many roles (particularly senior roles such as manager, supervisor, and team lead) have generally standard competencies, and that devising competency models for these roles is straightforward because they can be benchmarked against similar roles in the industry.
 However, he emphasised that “as you drill down, you find that there are a lot of specialist functional competencies and you get into the ROI question.
-Because there is such a large investment in time and effort involved in devising competence models for all technical roles, it has to be driven by the local business needs.”
+Because there is such a large investment in time and effort involved in devising competency models for all technical roles, it has to be driven by the local business needs.”

-It was emphasized by the KnowledgeLink Manager that although competency models facilitate the specification of certain skills which are needed to fulfill a particular job role, there are some limitations to this approach.
-One limitation was stated as “…the difficulty in having accurate competency models for all roles when there is such a vast array of diverse technical positions.”
-This was re-iterated by two other interviewees, who explained that a particular group of employees in their department held only a small number of common competencies, yet they had a lot of specialist skills.
-One interviewee asked “do you have a separate competency assessment for each specialist skill, or do you have a competency assessment model with 500 questions in it?...if you do, people will strike ‘not applicable’ to it.”.
-Furthermore, this interviewee highlighted the difficulty in measuring the same competencies across two areas which have a different emphasis on depth, versus breath, of knowledge.
-For example, one area where depth of product knowledge is critical is in ‘technical problem solving for a particular CEM product’, yet another area like ‘technical problem solving for general customer queries’ may require a greater breath of knowledge on various products, but may not require a profound knowledge in any one product area.
+It was emphasized by the KnowledgeLink manager that although competency models facilitate the specification of certain skills that are needed to fulfil a particular job role, there are some limitations to this approach.
+One limitation was stated as “the difficulty in having accurate competency models for all roles when there is such a vast array of diverse technical positions.”
+This was reiterated by two other interviewees, who explained that a particular group of employees in their department held only a small number of common competencies, yet they had a lot of specialist skills.
+One interviewee asked, “Do you have a separate competency assessment for each specialist skill, or do you have a competency assessment model with 500 questions in it?...If you do, people will strike ‘not applicable’ to it.”
+Furthermore, this interviewee highlighted the difficulty in measuring the same competencies across two areas that have a different emphasis on depth, versus breadth, of knowledge.
+For example, one area where depth of product knowledge is critical is in “technical problem solving for a particular CEM product,” yet another area like “technical problem solving for general customer queries” may require a greater breadth of knowledge on various products, but may not require a profound knowledge in any one product area.

-Another limitation of the competence models highlighted by a number of interviewees related to when these models are used for the purposes of a performance review.
-The apportioning of a weighting of 25% to the learner and a weighting of 75% to the manager/mentor was questioned as it may be inappropriately geared in favour of the manager/mentor.
+Another limitation of the competency models highlighted by a number of interviewees related to when these models are used for the purposes of a performance review.
+The apportioning of a weighting of 25% to the learner and a weighting of 75% to the manager/mentor was questioned, as it may be inappropriately geared in favour of the manager/mentor.
 This may cause difficulties if the manager/mentor is not entirely familiar with all of the competencies assessed or if the manager/mentor is not fully aware of the learner’s abilities in each of these areas.
-The KnowledgeLink Manager argued that “performance assessment must be a joint agreement, which has the buy-in and support of the assessee.
+The KnowledgeLink manager argued that “performance assessment must be a joint agreement, which has the buy-in and support of the assessee.
 They must both jointly generate a development plan which uses the KnowledgeLink competency models, but also incorporates suggestions from both the assessor and the assessee.”
-Another interviewee pointed out that the ideal scenario in allowing an employee to develop and grow involved a two pronged approach.
-He stressed that “one approach should be geared towards a training plan that enables the employee to do their job properly and the other approach should be geared towards the career development of the individual by helping him/her to establish what training they would need in order to develop their own career ambitions.”
+Another interviewee pointed out that the ideal scenario in allowing an employee to develop and grow involved a two-pronged approach.
+He stressed that “one approach should be geared towards a training plan that enables the employee to do their job properly, and the other approach should be geared towards the career development of the individual by helping him/her to establish what training they would need in order to develop their own career ambitions.”